lextudio/sharpsnmp_docs/library/tutorials/aes.rst

 supported on a platform.

-.. important:: DES is natively supported on .NET Core 3.1 and above, but you need to upgrade to at least #SNMP Library 12.4.0 release.
+.. important:: DES is natively supported on .NET Core 3.1 and above, but you need to upgrade to at least C# SNMP Library 12.4.0 release.

-.. important:: AES is natively supported on .NET 5 and above, but you need to upgrade to at least #SNMP Library 12.4.0 release.
+.. important:: AES is natively supported on .NET 5 and above, but you need to upgrade to at least C# SNMP Library 12.4.0 release.

 Providers on Bouncy Castle
 --------------------------